EMOTION AI WEB APP FOR API

 Based on the users’ feedback and the product’s values we decided to focus on four Brand attributes : AI, Future, Idea, and Emotions.
 Using the OliverAPI logo colors to highlight the application’s functionalities, we created a white background dashboard, that would help the busy developers find what they want without distractions.
 The colors mainly would help them interpret easily the data graphics and would guid them into completing the task faster.

-We were glad to see that the Behavioral Signals stakeholders were happy with the suggested solutions and were eager to start developing it.
+We were glad to see that the Behavioral Signals stakeholders were happy with the suggested solution and were eager to start developing it.
 To keep improving the application it is significant to monitor its usage and understand its impact on the users and the company.

-From our side, we enjoyed working on this new challenge, especially because it was related to such an innovative a tool.
-We learned a lot and specifically it became very clear to us how important business and user research is to better understand the needs of the users and the business challenges.
-We also practiced a lot our tiime management skills and our flexibility when working on projects with more stakeholders, that have various visions and expectations.
+From our side, we enjoyed working on this new challenge, especially because it was related to such an innovative tool.
+We learned a lot and specifically, it became obvious to us how important business and user research is to better understand the needs of the users and the business challenges.
+We also practiced a lot our time management skills and our flexibility when working on projects with more stakeholders, that have various visions and expectations.

 If we had the opportunity to keep improving the application, in our next steps we would